Error-Correction Features#

 Flux noise is described and its effects characterized in the Flux Noise of the Qubits and Characterizing the Effect of Flux Noise sections of the Error Sources for Problem Representation chapter.

-By default, the D-Wave system uses the following procedure to measure and correct for the longest drifts once an hour.
+By default, the D‑Wave system uses the following procedure to measure and correct for the longest drifts once an hour.
 You can disable the application of any correction by setting the flux_drift_compensation solver parameter to False.
-If you do so, you should apply flux-bias offsets manually; see the Flux-Bias Offsets section.
+If you do so, you should apply flux-bias offsets manually; see the Calibration Refinement section.

 1. The number of reads for a given measurement, \(N_\mathrm{reads}\), is set to 2000.